leenathomas01/Stability-Before-Alignment/README.md

 ## Context

 This framework is informed by concepts from control theory, fault-tolerant systems design, and AI safety research on objective robustness and corrigibility.
-It focuses specifically on the architectural stability layer required for coherent self-modifying optimisation systems.
+It focuses on the architectural stability layers required for coherent self-modifying optimisation systems.

 ---